How the Financial Ombudsman Service Works

 Who Can Complain?

-You can complain to FOS if:
+You can complain to the FOS if:

 What Can FOS Award?